spacetelescope/jwql/README.md

 - [Miniconda](https://conda.io/miniconda.html)
 - [Anaconda](https://www.continuum.io/downloads)

 Requirements for contributing to the `jwql` package will be included in the `jwql` `conda` environment, which is included in our installation instructions below.
-Further package requirements will be provided for `jwql` by a `setup.py` script included in the repository.
+Further package requirements will be provided for `jwql` by a `pyproject.toml` file included in the repository.

 ### Clone the `jwql` repo